PUBLISHED

 Usability tests to identify usability issues and collect qualitative feedback.

 How do you do this?
-Usually with a monitoring and product analytics tool like UXCam.
+Usually with a monitoring and comprehensive product analytics tool like UXCam.

 Our platform captures the quantitative and qualitative data required for comprehensive UX audits based on real-time in-app behavior.
 Use it to make confident design decisions and learn how to improve engagement empathically.